Avadhuta03/avadhuta03.github.io/_posts/2018-11-16-Learning-C-Basics.md

 image: c.png
 ---
 <h4><i>"The only way to learn any programming languages is by writing program in it."</i></h4>
+C is a low-level language closer to the assembly language and powerful for doing heavy lifting jobs.

 <!--continue-->
+This post derives codes and other works available on second edition of the book "The C Programming Language".
+Check out the codes available in <a href="https://github.com/avadhuta03/C-Basics">github</a>

 <h3>Getting Started</h3>
 <p>Get the gcc compiler, write files with .c extension, compile them & run the compiled program to get output.</p>